 Managing development teams throughout the software development life cycle is never simple.
 Recent industry projections by Morgan Stanley reveal information technology (IT) departments will spend 4.2 percent more on software this year, a faster growth in spend than the 3.5 percent increase planned for overall IT budgets.

-As organizations struggle to prioritize software development against challenges, including the tech talent shortage and competing IT priorities, such as the need for heightened information security, many are exploring new modes of team organization.
+Some organizations struggle to prioritize software development against challenges.
+This includes the tech talent shortage and competing IT priorities, such as the need for heightened information security.
+Many are exploring new modes of team organization.
 One of these new approaches, distributed development, is defined as a software development project that uses contributors from multiple worksites or locations.

 Why Distributed Development Matters in 2018